cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

         - EITHER *create a new file, and copy and paste the contents as group*
             - You may need to transfer project standards under the Manage Tab
         - OR *move the content directly and altering the point coordinates*
-- When converted into 3D Tiles format, Cesium does a poor job at handling these native georeference coordinates.
-The building model will likely not be found anywhere close to your ideal location
+- During the conversion into 3D Tiles format, the IFC coordinate systems are currently not properly translated into Cesium's CRS (Coordinate Reference System).
+Any attempt to place the tileset into the actual coordinate is likely incorrect, and requires further workaround.
-- It is easier to include geolocation information directly through Cesium
+- Thus, it is recommended to exclude geolocation information in the IFC model, and include them directly through Cesium

 >Material Display
 - For exports to IFC, only materials viewable in `Visual Style: Shaded` will appear.
 Other material information is not retained